In sinc_llm/scatter_server.py

 """

-With this template, a prompt like "fix the auth middleware" produces CONSTRAINTS like "type hints required, existing tests must pass, no new dependencies, backward compatible, Python 3.11 syntax only" without you having to specify any of that.
-It's inferred from the template context.
+With this template, a prompt like "fix the auth middleware" fills in CONSTRAINTS for you.
+It adds things like "type hints required, existing tests must pass, no new dependencies, backward compatible, Python 3.11 syntax only".
+You do not have to write any of that.
+The template fills it in.

 Four things matter:

-PERSONA defaults — who the model should be for your typical tasks.
-If you always want a "senior engineer with strong opinions on simplicity", put that in the template so the PERSONA band gets populated correctly on short prompts.
+PERSONA defaults: who the model should act like for your usual tasks.
+If you always want "a senior engineer who values simplicity", write that in the template.
+Then the PERSONA band fills in right, even on short prompts.

-CONSTRAINTS defaults — your standing rules.
+CONSTRAINTS defaults: your standing rules.
 "Never break backward compatibility."
 "Tests must pass."
 "No TODO comments in production code."
-These are things you'd catch in every code review but never write in individual prompts.
-Bake them into the template.
+You catch these things in every code review.
+But you never write them in each prompt.
+Put them in the template instead.

-FORMAT defaults — what output format you almost always want.
+FORMAT defaults: what output shape you almost always want.
 If you always want code diffs with inline comments, make that the default.
-You can override it in individual prompts when needed.
+You can still override it in a single prompt when you need something different.

-One unexpected benefit: writing a custom scatter template forced me to articulate my actual engineering standards.
-"What are my real CONSTRAINTS on every piece of code I write?"
-Writing them down for the template made them explicit and shareable.
-The template became documentation for how I work — useful for onboarding, useful for explaining my code review standards, useful for training.
+One surprise: writing a custom scatter template made me name my real engineering standards.
+I had to ask: what are my actual CONSTRAINTS on every piece of code I write?
+Writing them out made them clear and easy to share.
+The template became a record of how I work.
+It helps with onboarding.
+It explains my code review standards.
+It is useful for training, too.